elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 ### Fetch from all databases

-To simplify the process of fetching metrics from all databases on the server, you can enable the `fetch_from_all_databases` toggle when configuring the integration.
+To simplify the process of fetching metrics from all databases on the server, you can enable the `Fetch from all databases` toggle when configuring the integration.
 This field overrides manually entered database names in the `Databases` input and instead fetches the required `transaction_log` metrics from all databases, including system and user-defined databases.

 Keep in mind that this feature is disabled by default and needs to be manually enabled to be activated.

 ### Password URL encoding

-When there are special characters in the password, pass the special characters by using URL encoding.
+When the password contains special characters, pass these special characters using URL encoding.

 ## Logs